fer2d2/telegram-http-echo-bot/README.md

 cp config.json.tpl config.json
 ```

-2. Add your [BotFather](https://core.telegram.org/bots#6-botfather) token to `config.json`.
+3. Add your [BotFather](https://core.telegram.org/bots#6-botfather) token to `config.json`.
-3. Run the application:
+4. Run the application:

 ```sh
 npm run-script serve
 ```

-This will run an HTTP server in port 3030.
+This will run an HTTP server on port 3030.

-4. Add the bot to your Telegram chat
+5. Add the bot to your Telegram chat
-5. Register your chat with the bot command `/register`
+6. Register your chat with the bot command `/register`
-4. Test your application
+7. Test your application

 ```sh
 curl -X POST \